No more annoying calorie counting! Watch the pounds melt away without feeling hungry. See why thousands of Americans swear by the South Beach Diet.

-Agatston wasn't originally looking for a method of weight reduction when he developed the South Beach Diet.
+Agatston wasn't initially looking for a method of weight reduction when he developed the South Beach Diet.
 Instead, he developed the diet as a way to prevent diseases such as heart attacks and strokes.
 The enjoyable food plan he discovered had a positive side effect helping his patients lose weight, in addition to improving their overall health.

 During this phase of the diet, you don't want to be too hungry.
 Instead, you want to satisfy cravings with Phase 1 approved healthy foods.
 You can eat three main meals and two snacks, plus a protein-rich but low-sugar dessert.
 Regular meals should keep blood sugar constant and reduce cravings for sweets.
 Eat healthy snacks, such as vegetables or low-fat yogurt, about two hours after your main meal, or one hour before your cravings hit.
 Remember- don't leave your meals feeling ravenous- instead, fill your belly with nutritious food.

 During the second phase, known as the reintroduction phase, you slowly add small amounts of the foods that were banned in Phase 1.
-The second phase is for weight reduction so stick with it until you’ve reached your desired weight.
-You should lose about 1 to 2.2 pounds each week depending on your metabolism and activity level.
+The second phase is for weight loss, so stick with it until you’ve reached your desired weight.
+You should lose about 1 to 2.2 pounds each week, depending on your metabolism and activity level.
 During this phase, you can now eat whole wheat bread, natural rice, starchy vegetables such as peas, pumpkin or sweet potatoes, and fruit.
-White flour products, sugar, and fruit with very high sugar content such as bananas and grapes are still prohibited during this phase.
+White flour products, sugar, and fruit with very high sugar content such as bananas and grapes are still prohibited in this phase.

-The last stage of the South Beach diet should ideally be a permanent transition to a healthy diet that helps you maintain and stabilize your ideal weight.
+The last stage of the South Beach diet should ideally be a permanent change to a healthy diet that helps you maintain and stabilize your ideal weight.
 You should continue to avoid foods with a high glycemic index since you don't want your blood sugar to spike too much.

 While you can introduce some of the previously limited foods of Phase 1 and 2, like fruits, other foods will remain limited.
 For example, you can have water, unsweetened herbal teas, and moderate amounts of coffee, but no sugary drinks on the South Beach Diet.
 Make sure you always drink enough fluids!

 During this maintenance phase, you can always return to Phase 1 or 2 if you start to gain weight again.
-Overall, the lack of high-sugar foods has a positive effect on overall health and helps to prevent diseases such as diabetes, heart attacks, and strokes.
+Overall, the lack of high-sugar foods has a positive effect on overall health and helps prevent diseases such as diabetes, heart attacks, and strokes.

-South Beach Diet Recipes
+South Beach Diet

 Low Carb Baked Ricotta Cheesecake

-- Preheat oven to about 355°F/180°C
+Preheat oven to about 355°F/180°C

-- Mix together the ricotta cheese and vanilla extract.
+Mix together the ricotta cheese and vanilla extract.
 Added sweetener if desired.

-- Gradually mix in the eggs, continuing to beat together until texture is smooth.
+Gradually mix in the eggs, continuing to beat together until texture is smooth.

-- Spoon the batter into 4 ramekin dishes, then bake in preheated oven (around 20-25 minutes).
+Spoon the batter into 4 ramekin dishes, then bake in preheated oven (around 20-25 minutes).

-- Serve it warm!
+Serve it warm!

 However, especially during Phase 1, you’ll need a lot of discipline and stamina to maintain this lifestyle.
 If you suffer from kidney disease or gout, the high protein content of the South Beach Diet can lead to adverse health effects.
-Talk to your doctor about your planned change of diet, if you have these conditions.
+Talk to your doctor about your planned change of diet if you have these conditions.